Tgc020202/VehicleCountSystem/README.md

 ## Push & Pull
 ![Hierarchy Sample Of Website](https://github.com/Tgc020202/VehicleCountSystem/blob/main/images/GithubCloneTutorialImage3.jpg)
 + If you do any changes, will be showing there.
-Green box will show your changes files
+Your changes files will show at the Green box position

 ![Hierarchy Sample Of Website](https://github.com/Tgc020202/VehicleCountSystem/blob/main/images/GithubCloneTutorialImage5.jpg)
 + Before you push the changes, you need to make sure you have pull the latest code from the project

 ![Hierarchy Sample Of Website](https://github.com/Tgc020202/VehicleCountSystem/blob/main/images/GithubCloneTutorialImage4.jpg)
 + Then, you need to type any comment inside the Green Box
 + After that, you need to click the plus button in the blue box to upload your changes